pamlib/iyt/docs/tutorials/index.md

 	3. Click "Keep dangerous file"

 !!! example "Mac Solution"
+	I don't have a Mac to test out a solution.

+## How do I check if I'm going to get banned in the next banwave, or if I'm tainted?

+!!! example "Windows Solution"
+	1. Win + R `%appdata%`
+	2. Go out of the `Roaming` folder
+	3. Go into the `Local` folder
+	4. Find the folder named `Roblox`
+	5. Open the `Logs` file

+	If you find an archive file in there open one of them and you'll see if you're tainted

+	If it says `IsTainted=false` you're basically safe.
+If it says `IsTainted=true` you'll be banned in the next banwave.

+!!! example "Mac Solution"
-	I don't have a Mac to test out a solution so if you know of a solution open a issue on the github (go to it by clicking `infinite/help` next to the search bar)
+	I don't have a Mac to test out a solution.

 ## Why does it say Roblox has been updated, please wait for an un-patch?